hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 A source URL must not be treated as proof that the source applies to every organisation.

-Rules must explain why the source is relevant to the evaluated facts.
+Rules must explain why a source is relevant to the evaluated facts.

+The initial governed catalog includes official references to:

+- the Ministry of Labour and Employment portal;
+- India Code.

 ---

 ## M2 implementation sequence

-M2 should be implemented in this order:
+The M2 implementation sequence has been completed:

 1. Define the recommendation-traceability contract.
 2. Define deterministic rule identifiers.